 The move worked brilliantly.
 The undefeated Chicago Bears rolled into town as defending NFL champions, and since the Lions had only one loss, the winner of the first Thanksgiving game would take the NFL's Western Division.
 The Lions not only sold out their 26,000-seat stadium, they also had to turn fans away at the gate.
-Even though the juggernaut Bears won that game, the tradition took hold, and that's why the Lions still play on Thanksgiving.
+Even though the juggernaut Bears won that game, the tradition took hold, and the Lions have been playing on Thanksgiving ever since.

 How 'Bout Them Cowboys?

 The Cowboys, too, jumped on the opportunity to play on Thanksgiving as an extra little bump for their popularity.
 When the chance to take the field on Thanksgiving arose in 1966, it might not have been a huge benefit for the Cowboys.
 Sure, the Lions had filled their stadium for their Thanksgiving games, but that was no assurance that Texans would warm to holiday football so quickly.

 Cowboys general manager Tex Schramm, though, was something of a marketing genius; among his other achievements was the creation of the Dallas Cowboys Cheerleaders.